knabben/blog/content/2023/0628/_index.md

 that captures traffic for workloads considered part of the ambient mesh, and redirects to the ztunnel running on the node.

-For the version on Ambient the `istio-cni` installed on `/opt/cni/bin/` is installed on each pod and will setup the networking rules, instead of being injected as `initContainers` as in the old approach, necessary for communication encryption and interception in the mesh.
+For the version on Ambient the `istio-cni` installed on `/opt/cni/bin/` is installed on each node and will setup the networking rules, instead of being injected as `initContainers` as in the old approach.
+This is required for communication encryption and interception in the mesh.

 ### Architecture